ar0mant/tars-xlm_r-demo/README.md

 <br>

-For any further questions or to obtain the full research document, please send your request to [eugen.kaurov@gmail.com](mailto:eugen.kaurov@gmail.com).
+For any further questions please send your request to [eugen.kaurov@gmail.com](mailto:eugen.kaurov@gmail.com).